pinorobotics/r2d2_control/README.md

 `-controllerName=<string>` - name of the Dorna2 controller as it will appear to ROS nodes.
 Default: "dorna2_arm_controller"

+`-moveItConfigPath=<path>` - path to [r2d2_moveit_config](https://github.com/pinorobotics/r2d2_moveit_config) ROS package with MoveIt configuration of Dorna2 arm.
+Default: "../r2d2_moveit_config"

 `-broadcastRateInMillis=<int>` - how often to publish states of Dorna2 joints.
 Default: 100

-`-exportMetricsToElastic=<string>` - address of Elasticsearch where to emit metrics.
+`-exportMetricsToElastic=<string>` - Elasticsearch URL where metrics will be emitted.
 Credentials can be part of the URL.
-Example "http://user:password@localhost:9200".
-Default: "https://127.0.0.1:9200";
+Example "http://user:password@localhost:9200" (this option is ignored if "METRICS_ELASTIC_URL" environment variable is present)

 `-debug=<true|false>` - print debug information and log it to r2d2-control-debug.log inside system temporary folder.
 Default is "false".